-Country Lead Faculty: Dr. Vi Ho
+Country Lead Faculty: Vi Ho, PhD

 On May 12, 2017, Drs.
-Ho and Edwards along with 13 undergrad and Ph.D. students traveled to Vietnam.
+Ho and Edwards along with 13 undergrad and PhD students traveled to Vietnam.
 For this 11-day trip, the group visited several hospitals such as Cho Ray, Binh Duong, Vinmec, and Blood and Transfusion hospitals.
 They observed a variety of approaches to nursing and health care in different settings.
 They also visited Pham Ngoc Thach University and Binh Duong Medical College with great student interactions.
-Prior to departure from the USA, student travelers raised money for scholarships that were distributed to 12 Vietnamese nursing students with financial need at the two nursing programs.
+Prior to departure from the US, student travelers raised money for scholarships that were distributed to 12 Vietnamese nursing students with financial need at the two nursing programs.

 The trip concluded with the conference, Global Nursing-Opportunity and Challenges, hosted by University Hospital of Pharmacy and Medicine in Ho Chi Minh City.
 This conference attracted more than 450 attendees, including nurses and medical professionals representing other health care disciplines from all over Vietnam, from Ha Noi to Can Tho.
 The faculty along with three graduate students were speakers at this conference, and PICO posters were presented by the undergrad students.